-Clinical training is an important component of the Clinical Ph.D./M.L.S track.
+Clinical training is an important component of forensic training.
 Forensic students receive at least 1000 hours of practicum experience involving assessment or services to legally-involved populations.
 Forensic students also have access to other practicum opportunities in the Clinical Psychology Training Program.
-Graduates of the Clinical Ph.D./M.L.S track have proved very competitive for prestigious internships, where solid clinical preparation is prerequisite.
+Graduates have proved very competitive for prestigious internships, where solid clinical preparation is prerequisite.

-Forensic Psychology Concentration
+Forensic Psychology Minor

-Students who desire specialized forensic psychology training but choose not to complete the MLS can complete a Forensic Psychology Concentration.

-For Forensic Concentration training status, the following courses are required in addition to the core clinical training requirements (there may be some overlap of these requirements in some students' program of studies):
+Students who desire specialized forensic psychology training but choose not to complete the M.L.S. can complete a Forensic Psychology Minor.
+For Forensic Minor specialization status, the following courses are required in addition to the regular clinical training requirements (there may be some overlap of these requirements in some students' program of studies):

-Forensic Assessment Law & Behavioral Sciences Prosem or Topics in Law and Psychology Mental Health Law
+Forensic Assessment Mental Health Law Law & Behavioral Sciences Prosem or Topics in Law and Psychology